What Training is Required Under HIPAA?

 Due to the complex nature of HIPAA, no one can reasonably be asked to work with data or other elements subject to HIPAA Rules without first receiving appropriate training.
 The Act itself takes this into account and states in two different sections that training for staff is mandatory.
 For such a broad piece of legislation, with various exceptions and special cases, the risk that untrained individuals would make a mistake that jeopardizes the information security of potentially millions of patients is too great to leave training as a voluntary step.

 Perhaps somewhat contradictory to this attitude towards risk reduction is the level of detail given in the text of the Act on exactly what training is to be given, and how it should be conducted.
-To put it bluntly, not a lot of information is given.
+To put it bluntly, not a lot of information is provided.
 The HIPAA Privacy Rule only states that training should be given “as necessary and appropriate for members of the workforce to carry out their functions”, while the HIPAA Security Rule has a similarly vague statement remarking that covered entities and their business associates should “implement a security awareness and training program for all members of the workforce”.

 Won’t This Lead to Confusion and Compliance Issues?